adamchainz/django-upgrade/README.rst

 ~~~~~~~~~~~~~~~~~~~

 Rewrites functions that have action attributes assigned to them to use the new |@admin.action decorator|__.
-This only applies in files that have ``from django.contrib import action`` at the module scope.
+This only applies in files that have ``from django.contrib import admin`` at the module scope.

 .. |@admin.action decorator| replace:: ``@admin.action()`` decorator
 __ https://docs.djangoproject.com/en/stable/ref/contrib/admin/actions/#django.contrib.admin.action